411 W Jackson St

 The Council of the City of Thomasville is granted the authority by the City Charter to order the paving, repaving, or improvement of any streets, public alleys, or public places in the city as it deems necessary.
 Property owners whose property abuts a dirt street will have their street paved through the Special Purpose Local Option Sales Tax program adopted in 2000, 2006, and 2012.
 A nominal assessment will be placed on each property according to street frontage.

-For more information on the street paving program, contact the City Engineering Department at (229) 227-7009.
+For more information on the street paving program, contact the City of Thomasville Engineering Department at (229) 227-7009.

-The City of Thomasville passed a Storm Water Management Ordinance in 1986 that requires the City Engineer to determine if a developer can pay a storm water impact fee or construct a stormwater management facility to control runoff.
+The City of Thomasville Storm Water Management Ordinance requires the City Engineer to determine if a developer can pay a storm water impact fee or construct a stormwater management facility to control runoff.
 The impact fee is based on $0.10 per square foot of new impervious area created (building and paving).
 Revenues collected from the storm water impact fee are used to defer costs of other area drainage improvements.

 Traffic safety is an important responsibility of the Engineering Department, and citizens may report dangerous locations that need to be addressed because of sight visibility limitations.
 Any object or obstruction in the right-of-way is a potential accident.